Life as a London classical music composer

 I feel very lucky to live in London - it's really the place to be for music lovers!
 When I finish my day job in financial services, I find myself with plenty of musical options - I can go to a dazzling concert hall and listen to grand orchestral works by Tchaikovsky, sit and ponder over some bittersweet pop music, relax with some smooth jazz, dance to passionate Latin music, vibe to dreamy melodic techno and more.
 As a composer, I draw many influences from different types of music and there's definitely no shortage of musical influences in London!
 It is so easy to be able to connect with many musicians focusing on different genres.

 Yes, London can be hectic and very busy (the commute to work is not stress-free in the mornings), and I find myself in constant battle with the fast-paced ways of life.
 Getting away from London, particularly to places surrounded by nature helps, and such breaks bring me closer to earth.
 The breaks also provide me with lots of musical inspiration, then I think back to these when I come back to London to compose.
-As a composer, the most important thing I find is making sure I have time to do composing.
+As a composer, the most important thing I find is making sure I have time and the mental headspace to do composing.
 I tend to work around my day job, and spend most evenings on weekdays composing or the whole of weekends where I stay up till early hours of the morning with limited sleep.
 On 1 - 2 weeks prior to recording music, I would not arrange any social plans.
+When it's too much in a day to do composing (because work was hectic), I just don't do it.

-Note that I am not a full-time musician and therefore do not know what life is like as a full-time classical composer in London.
-London is super expensive to live in (rent prices are through the roof at the moment), and I can imagine that it would be difficult if I did not have another role.
+Note that I am not a full-time composer and therefore do not know what life is like as a full-time classical composer in London.
+London is super expensive to live in, costs of living are constantly going up and I can imagine that it would be difficult if I did not have another role.
+I feel very fortunate to be able to compose music as an escape, rather than as necessity.
+I see the activity as therapeutic and relaxing, rather than something I have to do to make a living.
+I can be as free as I want to pursue my own projects and have more creative control as I'm independent.
+I don't enter competitions as I don't associate music with competing.

 I hope you enjoyed my insights.
 I actually wrote a piece about London called London Strive which aims to encapsulate my vision of London.
 'A grey fog casts across London's cityscape - rain pattering and wind hissing.
 Despite this, we strive as in this city, there is full of opportunity.'
 Feel free to check out, and you can download using the below link too.